conor-mccaffrey/pands-project2021/README.md

     print('Upload of dataset successful') # to confirm that we have uploaded the dataset without any issues

 ```
 I thought of including some commented-out code that I could use to verify the dataset was read in correctly.
 These were simple data manipulations to test the robustness of the data to user queries.
-For example, 'data.shape' would print out the number of rows and columns we have in our dataset.
+For example, 'data.head(8)' would print out the top 8 rows of our data.
 Prior knowledge of the datset structure allows this function to confirm you have uploaded the dataset correctly.
 I then decided instead to wrap the code in a try/except block and move the code I was going to use into the 'variablesSummary.py' file for neatness.

 #### Exploratory analysis of the Iris Fisher Dataset

 Now it is time to gain a high-level understanding of the data we have.
-The logical first step here then is to calculate common
+The logical first step here then is to investigate the structure of our data and to calculate generaly statistical features such as mean, standard deviation, max/min values and interquartile ranges.